RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 base64 -d cacerts.b64 | openssl pkcs7 -inform DER -print_certs -noout

-# decode -> PEM bundle, then split into separate root + intermediate files
+# Convert to a PEM bundle, then split into separate root + intermediate files

 base64 -d cacerts.b64 | openssl pkcs7 -inform DER -print_certs -out ca.pem